ShabbirMuhammad2000/Music-Player/README.md

 # Music Player Project
 ### This repository contains the Music Player project, showcasing a simple and user-friendly music player application.
-The music player allows users to play, pause, skip tracks, adjust volume, and manage playlists, providing an enjoyable music listening experience.
+The music player allows users to play, pause, and skip tracks, providing an enjoyable music listening experience.

 ## Table of Contents